Comparison of the VARCHAR(max) and VARCHAR(n) SQL Server Data Types

-In order to decide between using VARCHAR(Max) or VARCHAR(n) we have to understand that even when both data types look the same, they have some major differences pertaining to storage, behavior and of course their intended usage.
+In order to decide between using VARCHAR(Max) or VARCHAR(n) variable length data types we have to understand that even when both data types look the same, they have some major differences pertaining to storage, behavior and of course their intended usage.

 The VARCHAR(Max) SQL Server Data Type

-The VARCHAR(Max) as well as NVARCHAR(max) and VARBINARY(max) data types were first introduced in SQL Server 2005 to replace the large object (LOB) data types TEXT, NTEXT and IMAGE respectively.
-All of these data types can store up to 2GB of data except NVARCHAR(max) that can store 1GB of Unicode text.
+The VARCHAR(Max) as well as NVARCHAR(max) and VARBINARY(max) string data types were first introduced in SQL Server 2005 to replace the large object (LOB) data types TEXT, NTEXT and IMAGE respectively.
+All of these data types can store up to 2GB of data except NVARCHAR(max) that can store 1GB of Unicode characters.
 As you may guess, the maximum storage for these data types is the same as the ones being replaced.
-I suggest reading the SQL Server differences of char, nchar, varchar and nvarchar data types tip in case you need a further explanation on the differences between VARCHAR and NVARCHAR data types.
+I suggest reading the SQL Server differences of char, nchar, varchar and nvarchar data types tutorial in case you need a further explanation on the differences between VARCHAR data types and NVARCHAR data types.

 A common question amongst beginners is: if the VARCHAR(max) data type can store up to 2GB why can't we declare a column or variable of type VARCHAR(10000)?
 Why are we limited to either declare a VARCHAR(8000) or VARCHAR(max)?
 The reason behind this is that VARCHAR(n) is intended to store the data in the row page.
 SQL Server stores data in 8KB pages (8,192 bytes), but the page header occupies the first 96 bytes of each data page leaving 8,096 bytes for data, row overhead, and row offsets, that’s why you cannot declare a value greater than VARCHAR(8000).